Last Updated on January 28, 2025

 Picnic in the Petite Sablon

-This is a wonderful place to relax and lunch since its actually a mini-park about a fountain dedicated to two counts who were symbols of resistance against the Spanish tyranny centuries ago.
+This is a wonderful place to relax and have lunch since it is a mini-park about a fountain dedicated to two counts who were symbols of resistance against the Spanish tyranny centuries ago.

-The little park is adjacent to the famous Place du Grand Sablon, where you’ll find many famous chocolate shops, and cafés.
-The Petite Sablon is also quite near the Royal Museum of Fine Arts and several other interesting museums, as well as the Royal Palace.
+The little park is adjacent to the famous Place du Grand Sablon, where you’ll find many renowned chocolate shops and cafés.
+The Petite Sablon is also quite near the Royal Museum of Fine Arts and several other fascinating museums, as well as the Royal Palace.
 You can easily spend the entire day in this area.

 Amsterdam